 Parliamentary Counsel and Precinct

-This division is comprised of three branches:
+This division is comprised of two branches:

 Law Clerk & Parliamentary Counsel